 1. What is the monthly or yearly salary of data analysts in India?

 The annual salary of data analysts in India ranges from 4 lakhs to 12 lakhs rupees.
-As data analytics jobs are not sector specific, the salary varies across different sectors and companies or organizations and their locations.
-According to 6figr.com, the average salary of data analysts in 2023 is 16.7 lakhs, ranging from 14 lakhs rupees to 43 lakhs rupees based on 362 profile verification.
+As data analytics jobs are not sector-specific, the salary varies across different sectors and companies or organizations and their locations.
+According to 6figr.com, the average salary of data analysts in 2023 is 16.7 lakhs, ranging from 14 lakhs rupees to 43 lakhs rupees based on 362 profile verifications.
 This figure can’t be generalized but one can aim to earn a high salary with qualifications, skills, and many years of experience as a data analyst.
 Following are the age-wise salary per annum,

 - < 10 lakhs per year – 21 to 26 years of age